Excel Maritime: IPO

-Current President

-The president of the company is Gabriel Panayotides who has been chairman of the board since February 1998.
+In 2008, the company appointed Gabriel Panayotides as CEO.
+He had been chairman of the board since February 1998.
 The former CEO Stamatis Molaris, CEO of Quintana from January 2005 to April 2008, resigned on February 23, 2009.
 Prior to that, the CEO was Christopher Georgakis (former CEO of Oceanaut) who resigned in February 2008.
-In August 2008, Mr. Georgakis filed litigation (still pending as of May 2009) claiming a breach of his stock option agreement along with charges of defamation.
+In August 2008, Mr. Georgakis filed litigation claiming a breach of his stock option agreement along with charges of defamation.

-Recent Acquisitions
+Acquisitions and growth

+On 15, April, 2008, the company completed a merger with Quintana Maritime as a wholly owned subsidiary.

+On November 11, 2008, the MV Powerful, a Danish-flagged cargo ship owned by Excel Maritime Carriers Ltd., was attacked with the intention of hijack by Somali pirates using assault rifles in the Arabian Sea's Gulf of Aden in the Horn of Africa.

-On January 29, 2008 the company agreed to acquire Quintana Maritime for US$ 764 million in cash and 23.5 million common shares for a total of US$ 1.44 billion.
-With the acquisition, the company more than doubled the number of vessels it owns, acquiring 5 Capesize, 14 Kamsarmax and 11 Panamax carriers.
-In addition, it inherited newbuilding contracts for 7 Capesize vessels with estimated delivery in 2010.
-As of October 2009, the company expects to take delivery of only 2 of these and will share 50% ownership with external parties on one of them.
+On January 29, 2008, the company agreed to acquire Quintana Maritime for US$ 764 million in cash and 23.5 million common shares for a total of US$ 1.44 billion.
+With the acquisition, the company more than doubled the number of vessels it owned, acquiring 5 Capesize, 14 Kamsarmax and 11 Panamax carriers.
+In addition, it inherited newbuilding contracts for 7 Capesize vessels for delivery in 2010.
+As of October 2009, the company expected to take delivery of only 2 of these and would share 50% ownership with external parties on one of them.
 No deposits were forfeited for the 5 vessels not delivered.
 Following the acquisition, 14 of the company's Kamsarmax vessels and 3 Panamax vessels were placed on time charters to Bunge.
 Along with the acquisition, the company entered into a US$ 1 billion term loan and a US$ 400 million revolving loan at LIBOR + 1.25% (hedged with swap agreements at ~5%) which allowed it to refinance most of its loans.

+Bankruptcy 2013

+Excel Maritime Carriers Ltd. filed for a pre-negotiated chapter 11 case on July 1, 2013.
+The bondholders, unsatisfied with the terms originally proposed by Excel, reached an agreement in late November 2013.
+The agreement was reached and ratified on January 27, 2014, with Excel expecting to emerge from chapter 11 in mid-February 2014.
+Upon completion of the restructuring process, the company's total pre-petition debt of $920 million was reduced to approximately $300 million.

+In 2013, the stock was de-listed from the NYSE as per their rules of listing.
+It continued to trade on the over-the-counter market under the stock under the symbol EXMCQ, This was halted on Friday February 14, 2014 at 12:23.

+Gabriel Panayotides, chairman of the board, together with the other members of Excel's management team, continued to lead the company until they were removed by the new owner.